nctruong/technical-assets/instruction_and_explanation.md

 - RouteProcessor: providing independent methods to deal with routes as its name.

 ### Easy to maintain
-In order to decouple regular changeable code from less changeable code, we split Trip's independent methods into two modules `RouteFinder` and `RouteProcessor`.
-Each module has single responsibility as it's name.
-Trip inherits Route to reuse the attributes and methods.
+In order to `decouple` regular changeable code from less changeable code, we split Trip's independent methods into two modules `RouteFinder` and `RouteProcessor`.
+Each module has `single responsibility` as it's name.
+Trip inherits Route to `reuse` the attributes and methods.
 Logically, Trip is a Route.
 TwoPointsRoute is same.

 Code is clean:

 - Each class has enough public methods to use for the requirement.
 The private methods are the changeable methods but public methods aren't or they rarely change.
-- Each method has single responsibility and the method's name is readable and understandable.
+- Each method has `single responsibility` and the method's name is `readable` and `understandable`.
 - Each class and method is short enough.
-- The Unit Tests and Integration test provided with 100% of coverage to make our code reliable.
+- The Unit Tests and Integration test provided with `100% of coverage` to make our code `reliable`.

 ### Easy to use
 - The responsibility of each class and module is clear enough to know.